Global Suite System

 Can Fill Order

-For cases where the physical location of the script, such as system, is important, use the Block object properties.
+For cases where the physical location of the script, such as system, is important to use the Block object properties.
 An example might be when a block is used in both a GSS and regular system, and uses an order script to process orders.
 The order script will be called twice, once in originating system and once in the GSS.
-Checking if the block.systemIndex will indicate if the script is really in a GSS.
+Checking if the block.systemIndex will indicate whether or not the script is a GSS.

 The Net Risk block in the Blox Marketplace is a good example of how to loop over all instruments, in all systems, and compute a suite level value for each market.